OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

 - ʿAbd al-Qādir bin Muḥammad Salīm al-Kaylānī al-Iskandarānī's *majallat al-ḥaqāʾiq (al-dimashqiyya)*, 1910
     + [full text from shamela](http://shamela.ws/index.php/book/29676): 5134 views.

-# To do

-## Conceptual level

-- Semantic web: it would be great to link at least references to books to existing records or to provide a means to do so.

-## Mark-up

-1. Mark-up: The basic structural mark-up of individual issues is far from complete
-    - headlines
-    - splitting articles into sections and sections into individual articles
-    - mark-up of authors with `<byline>`
-2. Text-image linking: while the links to the facsimiles can be automatically generated for each issue, establishing page breaks (`<pb>`) must be done manually for all 6.000+ of them

 # The journal *al-Muqtabas*